White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Conclusion

 In this paper, we propose the first approach for automatically white-box fuzzing RPC-based APIs, using search-based techniques.
 To access the RPC-based APIs, the approach is developed by extracting available RPC functions with \textit{RPCInterface}s from the source code.
 This can enable its adoption to most RPC frameworks in the context of white-box testing.
 To enable search techniques (e.g., MIO) in RPC domain, we reformulate the problem and propose additional handling and heuristics specialized for RPC.

 The approach is implemented as an open-source tool built on top of our \evo~\cite{EvoMaster} fuzzer.
-A detailed empirical study of our novel approach was conducted with two artificial and four industrial APIs, plus a preliminary (e.g., no fault analysis) study on a further 30 APIs.
-In total, more than a million lines of business code (including comments/empty-lines which are not considered by JaCoCo, but excluding third-party libraries) were used in this study.
+A detailed empirical study of our novel approach was conducted with two artificial and four industrial APIs, plus a preliminary (e.g., no fault analysis) study on a further {\totalindcs} APIs.
+In total, more than a million lines of business code (excluding third-party libraries) were used in this study.
 When third-party libraries are considered as well (e.g., for carrying out \emph{taint analysis}~\cite{arcuri2021tt}), several millions of lines of code were analyzed and executed in these experiments.

 Results demonstrate the successful applicability of our novel approach in industrial settings.
 Our tool extension presented in this paper is already in daily use in the Continuous Integration systems of Meituan, a large e-commerce enterprise with hundreds of millions of customers.
 In addition, to evaluate the effectiveness of our approach in the context of white-box search-based testing, we compared our approach with a grey-box technique.
 The results show that our approach achieves significant improvements on code coverage.
 To further evaluate the capability of fault detection, we carried out an in-depth manual review with one employee of our industrial partner on the tests generated by our novel approach.
 A total of 41 real faults were identified that have now been fixed.
+Another \totalIndfaults detected faults are currently under investigation.

 Considering how widely used RPC frameworks such as Apache Thrift, Apache Dubbo, gRPC and SOFARPC have been in industry in the last decade, it can be surprising to see how such important software engineering topic has been practically ignored by the research community so far.
-One possible explanation is the lack of easy access to case studies for researchers, as this kind of systems are used to build enterprise applications.
+One possible explanation is the lack of easy access to case studies for researchers, as these kinds of systems are used to build enterprise applications.
 Therefore, these systems are seldom available on open-source repositories, or online on the internet (i.e., general access web services are usually developed as REST APIs).
-To be able to empirical evaluate our novel techniques, industry collaborations (e.g., with Meituan) were a strong requirement.
+To be able to empirically evaluate our novel techniques, industry collaborations (e.g., with Meituan) were a strong requirement.

 Although our tool extension is already of use for practitioners in industry, more needs to be done to achieve better results.
 Future work will focus on improving white-box heuristics to increase the achieved code coverage, and how to handle and analyze the interactions with external web services.